Egg Dosa Recipe (Mutta Dosa)

 Step 2: Once the tawa is hot, reduce the heat to low and splash some water onto the tawa.
 The water will dance on the hot tawa.
 Wipe the remaining water with a kitchen cloth.

-Step 3: Add 2 ladlefuls (2-3 tbsp) of dosa batter to the center of the pan and spread it in a circular motion using the back of the ladle to make a thin dosa.
+Step 3: Add 2 ladlefuls (2-3 tbsp) of dosa batter to the center of the pan, then spread it in a circular motion with the back of the ladle to make a thin dosa.
 Watch the video recipe to learn how to spread the dosa.

 Step 4: Increase the heat to medium-high.
 Drizzle 1-2 teaspoon of oil on the sides and top of the dosa.